 It doesn’t necessarily matter whether your product is on a white background or a grey background, whether your products are bottom aligned or center aligned, if your photos are square or rectangular.
 What matters is that you’re consistent.

 Outsource Flat Retouching to Pixelz

 If you don’t have the time or capacity in-house to retouch your flats, you should consider using Pixelz online retouching platform.

 - Over 30 million images retouched

 With Pixelz, you walk through an online wizard to set up “specifications” that are like retouching style guides, which you can then select when uploading images.
 On the Pixelz Professional plan, you can upload 500 images a day that will be returned “Next Morning,” meaning if you upload by midnight you get them back by 8:00 a.m. (your time) the following day.

 Why should you use Pixelz?
-See what our customers are saying, and you’ll understand why we’ve retouched over 30 million images for leading brands and retailers.
+See what our customers are saying and check out our pricing for product images and you’ll understand why we’ve retouched over 30 million images for leading brands and retailers.